7 Mother’s Day ads that will delight (and dismay)

 Not only was Pandora the first brand in the UK to use Snapchat’s Geofilters (it was KFC in the States) but it crossed generations too.
 The takeaway is that by experimenting with new ad tech tools Pandora was able to engage with millennials and make itself relevant for the Snapchat generation…and their mothers!

 So far you must be thinking Mother’s Day is easy for advertisers to get right?
 Wrong.
-Back in 2011 Proctor and Gamble – who released one of the best adverts featured in this blog – allowed this beauty to make its way into the world.
+Once upon a time, way back in, er… 2011, Proctor and Gamble – who released one of the best adverts featured in this blog – allowed this beauty to make its way into the world.

 Yeah, the copy really does say: “get back to the job that really matters”.